harnerdesigns/jackharner-gatsby/content/portfolio/bottle-rocket-hot-sauce-v2/index.md

 ## 4️⃣ Multiple Products and Variations

 Keep an eye out for Bottle Rocket Hot Sauce Co. merch coming very soon.
 One of the primary reasons for redoing the site was to be able to support multiple products.
 Right now we just have the sauces and the stickers but we should have shirts and pins and more live soon!
-Make sure to follow [@BottleRocketHSC](https://twitter.com/BottleRocketHSC) on Twitter for updates.
+Make sure to follow [@BottleRocketHSC](https://twitter.com/BottleRocketHSC) on BlueSky for updates.

 ## Go Buy Some Sauce 🚀